 “There is no rhyme nor reason” as to when ashes are not picked up, Calabrese said, noting that state law allows funeral homes to dispose of them if they are not claimed within 120 days.

 The state, he said, also has strict rules regarding how ashes can be buried, including requiring a diagram of each grave site that pinpoints their location.
 Several years ago, when Fiorillo purchased a funeral home in White Plains, he said he found a number of remains there, as well, and purchased a plot to give them a proper burial.

 Rabbi Brent Spodek of the Beacon Hebrew Alliance was among the clergy who spoke at the service, which was also attended by about 50 people, including veterans of the Army, Navy, Air Force and Marines.

 “Though they fought overseas, their lives ended here in Beacon,” he said.
 “We honor the democracy for which they fought by making sure this democracy works for everyone — rich, poor, black, white, gay, straight, Jewish, Christian, Muslim and more.”

 The ceremonial unfolding and folding of the U.S. flag was conducted by a New York State Honor Guard, and Michelle Poczobut, a member of Bugles Across America, sounded “Taps,” a duty she performed as a volunteer at 290 military funerals last year alone.
-Members of ’Nam Knights America formed an honor guard outside the funeral home as the remains were placed in a hearse for the drive to Long Island.The Current is a nonprofit supported by its readers; please consider a tax-deductible contribution.
+Members of ’Nam Knights America formed an honor guard outside the funeral home as the remains were placed in a hearse for the drive to Long Island.The Current is a nonprofit supported by its readers and provided free to the community.
+Please consider a tax-deductible contribution of $5 per month.